betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsContinuousIntegrationTesting.md

 routine basis.
 Indeed, this is one of the aims of CI testing; to prevent any one branch of development to fall too far out of sync with any other.

-Compute resources necessary to complete tests must be sufficient that CI testing feedbacks to developers are immediate or nearly so.
+Compute resources necessary to complete tests must be sufficient so that CI testing feedback to developers is immediate or nearly so.
 Typically, for scientific software, this means that only certain types of tests are appropriate.
-For example, a test that checks convergence of a numerical algorithm at large scale is likely to require too much time (or too large of a compute resource) to be appropriate for CI testing.
+For example, a test that checks the convergence of a numerical algorithm at large scale is likely to require too much time (or too large of a compute resource) to be appropriate for CI testing.

 <!--body end--->